alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "Suck the oxygen out of the air" - [Pat Grady](https://twitter.com/gradypb/status/1500853918036729856?s=20&t=nBg6rHzCk0fTZD5avEMTEg) on winning founder mind share. (about Sarah Guo!)

-- "Do good deals" - Anon on becoming a great investor.
+- "Do good deals" - [Luke Byrne](https://twitter.com/byrnemluke) on becoming a great investor.
 "Obvious" - but very easy to climb the wrong hill.

 - "Look at the steepness of the slope" - [Geoff Lewis](https://www.youtube.com/watch?v=gd8ljRyBmTQ) on assessing the MOIC of people vs. companies.